awsdocs/AWS-Kinesis-Video-Documentation/doc_source/dash-playback.md

 ### Retrieve the Kinesis Video Streams Archived Content Endpoint for MPEG\-DASH Playback<a name="dash-example-endpoint"></a>

-After the clients are initiated, retrieve the Kinesis Video Streams archived content endpoint to retrieve the MPEG\-DASH streaming session URL:
+After the clients are initiated, retrieve the Kinesis Video Streams archived content endpoint so that you can retrieve the MPEG\-DASH streaming session URL as follows:

 ```
  // Step 2: Get a data endpoint for the stream